cefet-rj-dal/tspredit/timeseries/ts_svm.md

+Support Vector Regression: SVR fits a function that balances flatness with tolerance to errors using the ε-insensitive loss.
+Kernel functions (e.g., radial basis function) enable nonlinear regression in the sliding-window feature space, where each row encodes the latest lags of the series.
+Important hyperparameters include the kernel, cost (C), epsilon (ε), and kernel-specific parameters.
+SVR is robust to outliers and works well with properly scaled inputs.

 Objective: Demonstrate time-series forecasting with SVM (Support Vector Regression) using sliding windows, normalization, model fitting, and evaluation with metrics and plots.